emranxec/KeepLearning/README.md

 ----
 ### Q. what is default spring bean status?
 >The default scope for the bean is a singleton(single object instance per Spring IoC container), like the example below,
-> in which we haven't explicitly given a scope. programs.Singleton means that the Spring container
+> in which we haven't explicitly given a scope. singleton means that the Spring container
 > creates only one instance of the bean, and cached in memory,
 > and all the requests for that bean will return a shared reference to the same bean.
 ```java